 - Ultimately, your pooch goes into this area on his own, and also when you give him a verbal cue.

 - Because of all of these, you worry less and feel more confident leaving your dog alone.

 - It is also helpful for creating a sense of security when a dog sitter or walker is going to care for your pooch.

 Think of your dog’s safe zone as an extension of his crate.
-When you leave the house, you can either limit the space where he is allowed using a playpen or baby/pet gates that compliments your interior without compromising your dog’s security.
+When you leave the house, you can either limit the space where he is allowed to use a playpen or baby/pet gates that compliments your interior without compromising your dog’s security.

-Either way, he should be restricted from wandering around the rest of the house to avoid dangerous situations or accidents (urinary, reaching to something valuable or harmful, etc.)
+Either way, he should be restricted from wandering around the rest of the house to avoid dangerous situations or accidents (urinary, reaching for something valuable or harmful, etc.)

 Finally, never leave your dog held up in his crate (door closed) for the whole day.
 He needs to be able to move around!